lucidBrot/einz/protocols/server_thoughts.md

 Both of those classes may take the dictionary/mapping as parameter or define it as abstract, so that the server and the client will have to initialize this themselves.
 Each once only.

 Advantage: if something must be changed, it can be changed in the Parser or the Action, which is only at one place in the code.

+## Connectivity timeouts

+We want to notice

+* if a client stops responding or loses internet connection
+* if a client is still connected but did not play in time

+For the latter case, we need a system-state specific timout counter.
+For the former, we need to either be periodically sending keepalive packets to test network connection or to ack on every message receive.

+Periodic keepalive packets have the advantage of being independent of the rest of the game.
+ACKs have the advantage of only generating additional traffic when neccessary: We don't neccessarily care about a client being not connected as long as we have nothing to tell him.
+This would mean that we need to send ACKs on every message received that will be followed by a client-side action, e.g. after receiving a new state, before the player chooses what to do (because user interaction means delay).

 ## Concurrency and Multithreading